Characteristic X-ray: K-alpha

 Siegbahn notation of electron transitions between shells.

 K-alpha emission lines result when an electron transitions to a vacancy in the innermost "K" shell (principal quantum number n = 1) from a p orbital of the second, "L" shell (n = 2), leaving a vacancy there.

 By posing that initially in the K shell there is a single vacancy (and, hence, a single electron is already there), as well as that the L shell is not entirely empty in the final state of the transition, this definition limits the minimal number of electrons in the atom to three, i.e., to lithium (or a lithium-like ion).
 In the case of two- or one-electron atoms, one talks instead about He-alpha and Lyman-alpha, respectively.
 In a more formal definition, the L shell is initially fully occupied.
 In this case, the lighter species with K-alpha is neon.
 This choice also places K-alpha firmly in the X-ray energy range.

 Similarly to Lyman-alpha, the K-alpha emission is composed of two spectral lines, K-alpha_{1} (Kα_{1}) and K-alpha_{2} (Kα_{2}).
 The K-alpha_{1} emission is slightly higher in energy (and, thus, has a lower wavelength) than the K-alpha_{2} emission.
 For all elements, the ratio of the intensities of K-alpha_{1} and K-alpha_{2} is very close to 2:1.

-An example of K-alpha lines is Fe K-alpha emitted as iron atoms are spiraling into a black hole at the center of a galaxy.
-The K-alpha line in copper is frequently used as the primary source of X-ray radiation in lab-based X-ray diffraction spectrometry (XRD) instruments.
+The K-alpha line in copper is frequently used as the primary source of X-ray radiation in lab-based X-ray diffraction (XRD) instruments.